-detail 1 [see also: depth, expand, fully, length, aspect, ingredient, feature, characteristic, point] Unfortunately, the details of the calculations were omitted, and there is some doubt on whether the result is correct since our analysis suggests that P2 must vanish to third order; the presence of L-2 is also suspect. • In this section we discuss in some detail the relationship between..... • In more detail, the assertion is this: if..... • To go into this in detail would take us too far afield. • In detail the classification is complex, but in essence it is simple. • For more details we refer the reader to [4]. • We refer the reader to the body of the paper for details.
+- despite Despite its formulation below, the next fact is purely graph-theoretic in nature. - detail 1 [see also: depth, expand, fully, length, aspect] Unfortunately, the details of the calculations were omitted, and there is some doubt on whether the result is correct since our analysis suggests that P2 must vanish to third order; the presence of L-2 is also suspect.
+In this section we discuss in some detail the relationship between.....
+In more detail, the assertion is this: if.....
+To go into this in detail would take us too far afield.
+In detail the classification is complex, but in essence it is simple.
+For more details we refer the reader to [4].
+We refer the reader to the body of the paper for details.